ryanhasmanners/Language/README.md

 This langauge is converted into assembly before compilation.
 This is because you can add you're own assembly code alongside this language to build functions that would otherwise not be included, meaning you can do just about anything with it.

+At the moment it just compiles files called code.txt cause idk what to name the file extention yet, ill add command line arguments whenever i can be bothered. (yeah ik it takes 2 seconds to do but im busy rn)

 --- Documentation ---

 -- functions --